-- A. In the managerial category (10 employees), the proportion of females in the Commission workforce of 30 percent is greater than the proportion of females in the corresponding labor forces in the Region (27 percent) and slightly less than that of Milwaukee County (34 percent). - B. In the professional category (45 employees), the proportion of females in the Commission workforce of 27 percent exceeds the proportion of females in the corresponding labor force in the Region (22 percent) and Milwaukee County (21 percent). - C. In the technical category (13 employees), the proportion of females in the Commission workforce of 15 percent exceeds the proportion of females in the corresponding labor forces in the Region (13 percent) and is less than that of Milwaukee County (27 percent). - D. In the clerical category (6 employees), the proportion of females in the Commission workforce of 83 percent is slightly less than the proportion of females in the corresponding labor force of both the Region (94 percent) and Milwaukee County (92 percent).
+- A. In the managerial category (11 employees), the proportion of females in the Commission workforce of 18 percent is less than the proportion of females in the corresponding labor forces in the Region (27 percent) and Milwaukee County (34 percent). - B. In the professional category (40 employees), the proportion of females in the Commission workforce of 25 percent exceeds the proportion of females in the corresponding labor force in the Region (22 percent) and Milwaukee County (21 percent). - C. In the technical category (16 employees), the proportion of females in the Commission workforce of 25 percent exceeds the proportion of females in the corresponding labor forces in the Region (13 percent) and is slightly less than that of Milwaukee County (27 percent). - D. In the clerical category (6 employees), the proportion of females in the Commission workforce of 83 percent is slightly less than the proportion of females in the corresponding labor force of both the Region (94 percent) and Milwaukee County (92 percent).